jayjay1232/LibraryAPI/README.md

 ## Key Features
--Secure Access: To ensure the privacy and security of your data, each request to the API requires authentication.
+- Secure Access: To ensure the privacy and security of your data, each request to the API requires authentication.
 Our token-based authentication system issues a unique token upon login, which is used to validate each subsequent request.
 After the user logs in, they will receive a token which must be included in the header of every request to access the API.
 This token is validated on each request to ensure that the user is authorized.
 Additionally, a new token will be issued with every request, and the user should use the most recent token for all subsequent API calls to maintain secure access.

 - CRUD Operations: The API supports full Create, Read, Update, and Delete (CRUD) functionality for managing library resources.